anchorbaptistslc/anchorbaptistslc.org/content/ministries/adults.md

 ### Starting Point Bible Class

-The StaringPoint Bible Class is a rotating 13 week adult Sunday school class, designed for believers of any age group.
+The Starting Point Bible Class is a rotating 13 week adult Sunday school class, designed for believers of any age group.
 Whether you join us on week one or week seven, stay for all thirteen and then find your place at Anchor Baptist Church!

 We meet every Sunday morning at 10:00 AM on the 2nd Floor of the Admin.
 Building.